DaemonUmbra/daemonumbra.github.io/Forge/Support and Bug Reports/These Libraries Failed to Download.md

 layout: mc_default
 ---
 # Libraries Failed to Download
+## This issue has been solved in later versions of the 1.12.2 installer.

 If you encounter this error during the installation of your Forge Client or Server, try the following steps: